NigarAylaOzcanan/DemoWebShop/README.md

 ### Project Overview

-This project is aimed at testing various functionalities of a web store using Selenium and TestNG.
-The web store under test is [DemoWebShop](https://demowebshop.tricentis.com/).
+This project aims to test various functionalities of a web store using Selenium and TestNG.
+The web store being tested is [DemoWebShop](https://demowebshop.tricentis.com/).

 ## User Stories Covered